Measure twice and cut once – Carpentry Proverb.

 The actual level element is a simple glass or plastic tube filled with coloured liquid (usually alcohol).
 This has a small bubble in it, and the bubble will sit in the centre when the surface is completely flat.
 There are also two indicator lines on the glass tube.
 For a flat surface, you should aim to keep the bubble in between those lines.

 More complex or advanced spirit levels will have more than one tube on different planes.
 The centre one is usually for checking horizontal surfaces.
-Then you get a vertical tube that can be used to check if a surface is completely 90 degrees to the ground (also known as sitting plumb).
+Then, you get a vertical tube that can be used to check if a surface is completely 90 degrees to the ground (also known as a sitting plumb).

 Some spirit levels come with a glass tube for measuring a 45-degree angle.
-They use the same set up as the horizontal and vertical tubes and can be very useful in a variety of building or DIY situations.
+They use the same setup as the horizontal and vertical tubes and can be very useful in a variety of building or DIY situations.

 Marker